Parallel versus iterated: comparing population oriented and chained sequential simulated annealing approaches to cost-based abduction

 Not necessary for this item

-(2005).Parallel versus iterated: comparing population oriented and chained sequential simulated annealing approaches to cost-based abduction [Master’s thesis, the American University in Cairo].
+(2005).Parallel versus iterated: comparing population oriented and chained sequential simulated annealing approaches to cost-based abduction [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

-Amer, Heba.
+Amer, Heba Abdallah.
 Parallel versus iterated: comparing population oriented and chained sequential simulated annealing approaches to cost-based abduction.
 2005.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.